nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Export Data

-> `export {file_name} [/overwrite]`
+> `export {file_path} [/overwrite]`

 Export all modules progress to a JSON-format file.

-- <span style="color:#e46c0a">`file_name`</span> : The name of the file to export the modules progress to
+- <span style="color:#e46c0a">`file_path`</span> : The path of the file to export the modules progress to
-  - May specify the file's directory (:exclamation: this location must be relative to Le Tracker's default saving directory at `[JAR file location]/data`)
+  - Must be relative to Le Tracker's default saving directory (:exclamation:The default saving directory is `[JAR file location]/data`)
-  - The file `file_name` must not coincide with Le Tracker's current tracker file.
-The default tracker file is `[JAR file location]data/letracker.json`
+  - Must not coincide with Le Tracker's current tracker file path. (:exclamation:The default tracker file path is ` [JAR file location]/data/letracker.json`)
-  - If `/overwrite` is not specified, the file `file_name` must not exist in the saving directory
+  - If `/overwrite` is not specified, the file specified in `file_path` must not exist
-- <span style="color:#e46c0a">`/overwrite`</span> : If specified, Le Tracker will overwrite all data in the file `file_name` with the current modules progress in Le Tracker
+- <span style="color:#e46c0a">`/overwrite`</span> : If specified, Le Tracker will overwrite all data in the file specified in `file_path` with the current modules progress in Le Tracker
-  - If the file `file_name` exists, it must allow reading and writing operations
+  - If the file specified in `file_path` exists, it must allow reading and writing operations
-  - If the file `file_name` exists, it must be of JSON format
+  - If the file specified in `file_path` exists, it must be of JSON format
-  - If the file `file_name` does not exist, the flag `/overwrite` will be ignored
+  - If the file specified in `file_path` exists, the flag `/overwrite` will be ignored

 Examples: